 The next interaction was in Madison, and I don’t know if this was the same Born Against tour or another one.
 Maybe it was a year later?
 (Hell, I don’t even know what year some of these things happened.)
 Anyway, I think we were near State Street somewhere and Sam saw me and (maybe) Milt, and said something like “Hey, do you guys have Z-Rock in this town?” and I told him we did not, but maybe WORT would work.
 He then asked where a laundromat was and we may have been able to point him in the right direction.
 Yeah, this is weird, but Sam is weird, and I am weird, so whatever.
 I’ve also been know to just randomly ask people if they have Z-Rock in whatever town I’m in.
 (I never bothered to look up Z-Rock until right now.
 Huh.)

-And then on the Buried tour in 1993 we played in Washington D.C. at the 9:30 Club with Born Against, and it seemed like somehow there was a small crowd, or like no crowd or I just can’t remember but I do remember watching Born Against play and Sam was Sam and at some point he wandered off during a song and went into the women’s restroom and I think he came back at some point but it’s all a little hazy.
+And then on the Buried tour in 1993 we played in Washington D.C. at Club Heaven with Born Against, and it seemed like somehow there was a small crowd, or like no crowd or I just can’t remember but I do remember watching Born Against play and Sam was Sam and at some point he wandered off during a song and went into the women’s restroom and I think he came back at some point but it’s all a little hazy.